 Creating a legacy is as individualized a process as the people whose memories we preserve.

 Through our research, Susan and I realized some families choose to call in professionals to help with legacy work and creating video biographies.
 Mental health clinicians and professional videographers can assist cancer patients with determining what sort of narrative to create, understanding the interview process and video creation.

 Susan’s family opted for a more private approach to creating her mother’s legacy.

 Ideas People Might Include in a Video Diary

-Organizations such as Celebrations of Life make documenting a life story a profession.
+Organizations such as Living Wisely make documenting a life story a profession.

 Their website offers features that assist folks in expressing their personal values, loving sentiments and thoughts of gratitude.
 Within a life story or narrative, people can share their history, feelings for their loved ones and words of strength.

 Because Susan’s family chose a more private approach, she just simply asked her mom what kinds of things she’d like to include in her legacy video.